rquadri/castle/README.md

 node or from a country that is the source for many hacking attacks).
-Of course, evaluating the effectiveness of different approaches to calculating P, and for determining the weights, is going to require significant (and complete!) feedback data.
+Of course, evaluating the effectiveness of different approaches to calculating P, and for determining the weights, is going to require significant feedback data.

 ## What other approaches are there?